 4. Earn Dining Rewards Points.
 Hawaiian Airlines is one of the many frequent flyer programs that offer a dining rewards program.
 Hawaiian Airlines’ is slightly different in that it partners with Mogl.
-Earning rates are quite generous at 40 miles per $1 spent on dining, but the program is restricted to California and Arizona.
-The way it works is that users earn cash back that gets converted to points (up to 25% cash back), which is even better if you ask me.
+Earning rates are quite generous at 40 miles per $1 spent on dining.
+But the program is restricted to California and Arizona.
+Users earn cash back that gets converted to points (up to 25% cash back), which is even better if you ask me.
 However, if you want to keep your Hawaiian Miles from expiring, you’ll obviously forego cash back in favor of the miles.
 If I had to choose between all of the methods listed here to keep my Hawaiian miles from expiring, I’d probably go with the dining rewards option.

 5. Book Travel.
 Whether you’re in the market for a cruise, car rental, hotel booking, or travel documents, Hawaiian Airlines partners with companies that allow you to earn miles on these purchases.
-This is great if you have upcoming travel you need to book anyway and find that Hawaiian Airlines is either offering decent bonuses or your expiring balance is worth saving (and foregoing more lucrative point offers for).
+This is great if you have upcoming travel you need to book anyway and find that Hawaiian Airlines is offering decent bonuses.
+Or your expiring balance is worth saving (and foregoing more lucrative point offers for).

 6. Credit Miles from a Partner Flight.
 Speaking of travel, if you’re traveling with one of Hawaiian Airlines’ partner airlines, you can choose to credit your miles from these flights to your Hawaiian Miles account.
-Of course, I’d check to see that the mileage accrual rates are on par with what you’d get with other reward programs.
+Of course, I’d check to see that the mileage accrual rates are on par with those of other reward programs.
 Hawaiian Airlines partners with the following airlines: